Delivery and Postpartum Care

 Considerations for Delivery

-Birthing outcomes for pregnant women with a known opioid use disorder diagnosis can be improved through enhanced communication, comprehensive care coordination, advocacy, and follow-up during the postpartum period.
-It is important to continue to provide quality health care to mom and baby during delivery.
+Birthing outcomes for pregnant people with a known opioid use disorder diagnosis can be improved through enhanced communication, comprehensive care coordination, advocacy, and follow-up during the postpartum period.
+It is important to continue to provide quality health care to the pregnant person and the baby during delivery.

-- Medication assisted treatment for opioid use disorder during pregnancy should be maintained on their dose of methadone or buprenorphine while in labor and should receive additional pain relief.
-It is typical for women taking methadone or buprenorphine to require higher doses of opioids to relieve labor pains.
+- Those receiving medication assisted treatment for opioid use disorder during pregnancy should be maintained on their dose of methadone or buprenorphine while in labor and should receive additional pain relief.
+It is typical for those taking methadone or buprenorphine to require higher doses of opioids to relieve labor pains.

 - Epidural and spinal analgesia should be offered as appropriate or desired.